tinkerb/modulha.us/index.md

 ![leeebron](lebron.png) Open source software development offers a bounty of benefits.
 Code reuse saves time, ergo money, and makes programmers happy.
 A world of developers continually fix and improve shared code.
 For any given application, the majority of its functionality has already been written for you.
 It is on top of this massive, freely available resource that new, innovative applications can be built.

-We have replaced repetition and menial problem solving tasks, with continuing education and personal growth.
-The difficulty and expense of maintaining a stable of programmers, each with niche qualifications, has been replaced by a distributed, modular, and endlessly scalable laborforce.
-Now at your fingertips.
+We have replaced repetition and menial problem-solving tasks with continuing education and personal growth.
+The difficulty and expense of maintaining a stable of programmers, each with niche qualifications, has been replaced by a distributed, modular, and scalable laborforce.

 We are your entry into this paradigm.
 All you need to know is what you want from an application.
 No longer does your company, organization or project need to hire and keep developers and managers.
-Instead, the right programmer for every piece of your application can be sourced indpendently.
+Instead, the right programmer for every piece of your application can be sourced independently.

-Modulhaus represents a global network of these independent, collaborative, code writers.
+Modulhaus represents a global network of these independent, collaborative code writers.
 These are people who read and research open source code endlessly.
 They contribute code back to the stacks.
 Collectively, our diversity covers the entire domain of web development.

 [James and Johnny](#who-) are system architects, developers, and a nexus to this ecosystem.
 It is their intention to turn Modulhaus into a decentralized system for sourcing and fulfilling contract development.
 To that end, we are developing tools to manage this new workflow.